 Haddock is a member of the cod family.
 Haddock is smaller than Atlantic cod, generally weighing 2 to 5 pounds, and can be distinguished by a black “thumbprint” found on each side of its body.
 Its skin is also less mottled than cod.

 Scientists at NOAA’s Northeast Fisheries Science Center conduct bottom trawl surveys every year during the fall and spring in inshore and offshore areas off the northeast coast to monitor the abundance of haddock and other species.
 They use this data, along with data from surveys conducted by the state fisheries management agencies and fishery statistics, to determine the status of the haddock stocks.

-The most recent assessment found that the Georges Bank haddock stock was about 34% above its target population level; this stock is no longer overfished.
-The Gulf of Maine stock is at 59% of its target population level and is not overfished, but is approaching an overfished condition.
+The most recent assessment (2012) found that the Georges Bank haddock stock was about 34 percent above its target population level and is no longer overfished.
+The Gulf of Maine stock is at 59 percent of its target population level and is not overfished, but is approaching an overfished condition.
 According to the latest assessment (2012), overfishing is not occurring on Georges Bank, but overfishing is occurring in the Gulf of Maine.